 Description

-A Functionality (Class: Functionality) represents a particular function necessary to accomplish the task for which a Device is designed.
-A device can be designed to perform more than one functionality.
-The functionality exhibits the - human understandable - meaning what the device "does".
+A Function (Class: Function) represents a particular function necessary to accomplish the task for which a Device is designed.
+A device can be designed to perform more than one Function.
+The Function exhibits the - human understandable - meaning what the device "does".

-A Functionality refers to (e.g. observes or influences) some real-world aspect(s), that can be modelled as a Class: Aspect.
+A Function refers to (e.g. observes or influences) some real-world aspect(s), that can be modelled as a Class: Aspect.

-E.g. considering a "light switch" then a related Functionality could be "Controlling_ON_OFF" or "Controlling Brightness".
-These functionalities would refer to an Aspect "light-control".
+E.g. considering a "light switch" then a related Function could be "Controlling_ON_OFF" or "Controlling Brightness".
+These Functions would refer to an Aspect "light-control".

-A Functionality of a Device can be influenced/observed by a human user through the Commands that this Functionality has and that are offered to the user.
+A Function of a Device can be influenced/observed by a human user through the Commands that this Function has and that are offered to the user.

 Object Properties